CMUSVCampuShare/JoinService/README.md

 # JoinService
-Allows users to request the driver of a particular post to carpool with them
+Allows students without cars to request joining the carpool ride.

+Goal: To notify the driver that user is interested to join the ride.

+Interacts with User Service, Geo Location Service and Notification Service